What gets measured, improves.

 Metrics don’t account for human variance

-There’s endless dimensions to human behavior.
-While we can “predict” certain benchmarks for specific industries, there’s no guarantee for a prospect’s behavioral actions.
-Yes, timing, personalization and content are all important, but there’s no foolproof way to determine why an email resonated with one prospect, and not another.
+There are endless dimensions to human behavior.
+While we can predict certain benchmarks for specific industries, there’s no guarantee of a prospect’s behavior.
+Yes, timing, personalization and content are all important, but there’s no foolproof way to determine why an email resonated with one prospect and not another.

 Testing is critical

 Don’t discount your email strategy because it hasn’t worked.
 It just didn’t work for that prospect.
 With comprehensive, analytical metric tracking, there are lessons to be learned with every email sent.
-Bring all of the intelligence, your organizational knowledge and research together to make your foundational email stronger, based on your discoveries from the first attempt.
+Bring all the intelligence, and your organizational knowledge and research, together to make your foundational email stronger, based on your discoveries from the first attempt.

 Don’t take vanity metrics as gospel

 Email engagement data isn’t solely quantitative.
-There are qualitative insights that you can take, and action from every email sent.
+There are qualitative insights that you can take, and actions, from every email sent.
 It just requires some analytical thinking.
 As we’ve established, open rates and CTR rates are not success metrics… they’re context.
 Your ultimate goal is to get a response or conversion.
-Your leader will disregard your 97% open rate if your ROI from email outreach is well-below the industry average.
+Your leader will disregard your 97% open rate if your ROI from email outreach is well below the industry average.